tiao/tiaotv/README.md

 * TODO:
  - [x] Make basic slideshow
- - [ ] Make use of template for dinamic list of images
+ - [x] Make use of template for dinamic list of images
- - [ ] Create mecanism to update client-side when has a new image in directory
+ - [x] Create mecanism to update client-side when has a new image in directory
- - [ ] Create parameters: dir-images and http-port
+ - [ ] Create parameters: timeout, dir-images and http-port
+ - [ ] Use jquery to update client-side when has a new image in directory
  - [ ] Improve css